sonatype-nexus-community/DevAudit/README.md

 There are 3 kinds of audit environment supported: local, remote hosts over SSH, and Docker containers.
 Local environments are used by default when no other environment options are specified.

 ####SSH
 The SSH environment allows audits to be performed on any remote hosts accessible over SSH without requiring DevAudit to be installed on the remote host.
 SSH environments are cross-platform: you can connect to a Linux remote host from a Windows machine running DevAudit.
-An SSH environment is created by the following options:`-s SERVER -u USER [-k KEYFILE] [-p | --password-text PASSWORD]`
+An SSH environment is created by the following options:`-s SERVER [--ssh-port PORT] -u USER [-k KEYFILE] [-p | --password-text PASSWORD]`

 `-s SERVER` Specifies the remote host or IP to connect to via SSH.

+`--ssh-port PORT` Specifies the port on the remote host to connect to.
+The default is 22.

-`-k KEYFILE` Specifies the OpenSSH compatible private key file to use to cinnect to the remote server..
+`-k KEYFILE` Specifies the OpenSSH compatible private key file to use to connect to the remote server.
 Currently only RSA or DSA keys in files in the PEM format are supported.

 `-p` Provide a prompt with local echo disabled for interactive entry of the server password or key file passphrase.

 `--password-text PASSWORD` Specify the server password or key file passphrase as plaintext on the command-line.

 ####Docker